OValery16/CNN-localization-/README.md

 # Code

-I wrote a simpe code in Keras to explain this process.
+I wrote a simple code in Keras to explain this process.

 # Example